dotnet/AspNetCore.Docs/aspnetcore/fundamentals/portable-object-localization.md

 ### Example

-Here is a sample PO file containing the translation for two strings in French, including one with its plural form:
+The following sample PO file contains the translation for two strings in French, including one with its plural form:

 *cz.po*